- Academic Director's Welcome

 Students should consult the bulletin board on the ground floor in the Lahaie Building on a daily basis.
 Information is available as follows:

-- room changes; and,
+- room changes;

 - academic information,